Want an easier way to teach your kids about budgeting and finance? Our guest Jesse

 Jesse: You have to let them feel that scarcity, that’s

 the big one with parents.
-Parents can remove that scarcity by just solving their
+Parents can remove that scarcity by just solving their money

-money problems.
+problems for them.
 “Oh Dad, I just need a little bit more, a little bit more, a

 little bit more.”
 And pretty soon your kids have never really felt the pinch.
+And

-And it’s hard because your kids are cute—well, my kids are cute, right?
+it’s hard because your kids are cute—well, my kids are cute, right?

-They’re all cute, and you want to make them happy but you’re doing this
+They’re all cute, and you want to make them happy but you’re doing this in

-come to grips with that, that’ll serve them well when they’re older.
+grips with that, that’ll serve them well when they’re older.

 Treat your kids like adults [7:11]